aptech/docs/docs/CR-rndMVn.rst

 ::

-    //covariance matrix
+    // covariance matrix
     cov = { 1 0.3,
           0.3   1 };

-    //mean for each column of 'cov'
-    mu = { 0, 0 };
+    // mean for each column of 'cov' mu = { 0, 0 };

     x = rndMVn(100, mu, cov);